acexeno/BuildIT-PC/COMPONENT_IMAGES_GUIDE.md

 # Computer Component Images Guide

 ## Overview
-This guide provides real computer component images for the BUILD IT:PC application, organized by component category with proper image sources and implementation details.
+This guide provides real computer component images for the SIMS application, organized by component category with proper image sources and implementation details.

 ## Image Sources
 All images are sourced from: